sodapopcan/sodapopcan/README.md

 🔍 I'm currently open to new opportunities.
 I highly value participating in collaborative environments.

-‼️ **NB:** My little green boxes down there only represent my public contributions.
+‼️ My little green boxes down there only represent my public contributions.